top of page

 Working Capital Ratio

-Working capital is the difference between a company’s current assets, such as cash, accounts receivable and inventories of raw materials and finished goods, and its current liabilities, such as accounts payable.
-Net operating working capital is a measure of a company's liquidity and refers to the difference between operating current assets and operating current liabilities.
+Working capital is the difference between a company’s current assets such as cash, accounts receivable, and inventory and its current liabilities, including accounts payable and short-term debt.
+The working capital ratio is a key measure of a company’s short-term liquidity and ability to meet its day-to-day financial obligations.
+Lenders use this ratio to assess whether a business has sufficient operating resources to support ongoing operations and debt obligations.

 Tangible Net Worth